Ed94/SectoredLang/README.md

 New sectors can possibly be defined.
 (Built on top of existing sectors and base base support the handler provides.)

 Ex: Library Packages.

+.mas (name of language) files are the implementation to be used by the handler.

+.bp (blueprint) files are the header/table of contents/indexer of implementation.
+They are read first within the designated directories for the handler to manage or generate packages.
+Completely optional.
+Used as a way to better organize code and provide implementation level documentation.